gnolang/gno/docs/03-how-to-guides/01-simple-contract.md

 mkdir counter-app
 ```

-Gno realms can be typically written anywhere, under any structure, just like
+Gno 01-realms can be typically written anywhere, under any structure, just like
 regular Go code.
 However, Gno developers have adopted a standard of organizing
 Gno logic under a specific directory hierarchy, which we
 will explore in this section.